DePayFi/documentation/docs/checkouts/worldapp/index.md

 ## Before you start

-Make sure you have an online shop and that DePay is installed or integrated into it—whether you're using Shopify, WooCommerce, or any other platform supported by DePay Checkout or integration:
+Make sure you have an online shop and that DePay is installed or integrated into it—whether you're using Shopify, WooCommerce, or any other platform supported by DePay:

 - [Setup DePay for Shopify](/docs/checkouts/shopify)
 - [Setup DePay for WooCommerce](/docs/checkouts/woocommerce)